Aniket762/mergify-stargazers/README.md

 3. source mergify/bin/activate
 ```

-To check the version of python you can run the command
+To check the path python you can run the command

 ```python
 4. which python